Sony’s new OLED flagship is the best TV I’ve ever seen

 These color artifacts are nearly invisible from a normal viewing distance, and you really have to search for them in order to see them.
 Until another brand begins manufacturing QD-OLED TVs with a differently engineered approach, this quirk appears to be here to stay.
 My recommendation?
 To borrow a phrase you may have heard as a child, “don’t sit so close to the damn TV!”

-Should you buy it?
+Should you buy the Sony A95K?

 Yes.
 A thousand times, yes.